7 TIPS & TRICKS FOR HOW TO PREP HEALTHY MEALS

 Prepping Ingredients to Cook Later: Prepping your ingredients ahead of time can streamline busy weeknight cooking, since all your ingredients are pre-cut and measured, so all you have to do is focus on crafting a delicious meal to put on the table.

 Prepping Complete Meals to Eat Later: You can enjoy fresh, homemade meals no matter how tight your schedule is by preparing larger batches of new recipes and old favorites then portioning them out to store in the fridge or freezer.
-Grab pre-portioned meals when you’re on-the-go and reheat for an effortless breakfast, lunch or dinner.
+Double a recipe and save extra so you can grab pre-portioned meals, such as rice pudding, when you’re on-the-go and reheat for an effortless breakfast, lunch or dinner.

 TIPS FOR HOW TO MEAL PREP SAFELY & WITH VARIETY